edtechjeff/HowTo/HowTo/Intune/Apps/Windows/MSIAppDeployment/readme.md

 ![alt text](./Assets/10.png)

-19. Next are the detecion Rules.
+19. Next are the detection Rules.
 MSI are really easy but there are other was to detect.
 What a detection script does is after the install it will look at this rule and this helps Intune verify if the application installed or not.
 If it fails the software may have installed but this just does not allow Intune to verify if it installed or not.

-    - Under Rules formate click on Manually configure detection script and click add
+    - Under Rules format click on Manually configure detection script and click add

     ![alt text](./Assets/11.png)